Dorothy Stevens: Later career

 After World War I Stevens won a traveling scholarship to Europe to continue her art studies, where she sketched the cathedrals of Antwerp, Ghent, Bruges, and Brussels.
 She made several portraits of gypsies in the 1920s.
 She submitted La Gitana to the 1922 art show at the Canadian National Exhibition.
 Her exhibitions received excellent reviews, she won many awards and was given many commissions to paint portraits.
 She was known for her etchings, but was also a painter, portraitist, printmaker, illustrator and art teacher.
-In 1922 Stevens joined the Society of American Graphic Artists, then known as The Brooklyn Society of Etchers, and exhibited her etching Alhambra, Granada in the 7th Annual Exhibition in 1922 and her etching Segovia, Spain (for $18) in The Second International Exhibition of Etching (1923) sponsored by The Brooklyn Society of Etchers at the Anderson Galleries in NYC.
+In 1922 Stevens joined the Society of American Graphic Artists, then known as The Brooklyn Society of Etchers, and exhibited her etching Alhambra, Granada in the 7th Annual Exhibition in 1922 and her etching Segovia, Spain (for $18) in The Second International Exhibition of Etching (1923) sponsored by The Brooklyn Society of Etchers at the Anderson Galleries in New York City.

 Stevens married in 1930 and became Mrs. Reginald de Bruno Austin.
 She became president of the Toronto-based Women's Art Association.
 Helen McLean recalls studying under her as a child at an art class arranged by the Women's Art Association in 1940.

 Stevens wore trousers and chain smoked.
 When the weather allowed she took her students over to the Toronto Islands to draw whatever they saw in the park.
 She told stories of the past, such as a costume party she had gone to with Frederick Varley of the Group of Seven.
 He was Anthony and she was Cleopatra, wearing a bodice made out of copper wire.

 Stevens joined various other artists' associations in Canada including the Federation of Canadian Artists, the Ontario Society of Artists and the Society of Canadian Painter-Etchers and Engravers.

 During World War II (1939–1945) she arranged dances for soldiers at the Heliconian Club to raise money for the war effort.
 In 1949 she was elected a full member of the Royal Canadian Academy of Arts.

 Her paintings were shown in the United States and Canada, and in the London and Paris salons.
 She died in hospital in Toronto on 5 June 1966.
 The National Gallery of Canada, Art Gallery of Ontario and Art Gallery of Alberta hold her paintings.